It was in the summer of the year 2000

 and in time Lucas accepted it and moved on!

-season ending during the latter part of June and Lucas not playing
+regular season ending during the latter part of June and Lucas not playing

-his baseball was finished for the rest of the summer.
+his baseball was finished for the rest

-I wanted to do something for him and for
+I wanted to do something for him and

-encourages free spirit and competition which allows all to feel like they are part of the a team.
+that encourages free spirit and competition which allows all to feel like they are part of the a team.
 A league to learn the game (as well as learn how to win and lose), to become better players (on and off

 the field), and one that politics has no place.
 I wanted it to be fair for everyone,

 including the kids with no affluence or no influence.
 Youth leagues are suppose